vsoch/watchme/docs/_docs/getting-started/index.md

  - [Setup](#setup-watchme): Watchme on your computer, meaning setting a base with a default watcher
  - [Create a Watcher](#how-do-i-create-a-watcher): Create your first watcher to monitor one or more things
  - [Add tasks](#how-do-i-add-tasks): to your watcher, such as monitoring a url or a data endpoint.
+ - [Edit tasks](#how-do-i-edit-tasks): meaning an update, addition, or removal of parameters
  - [Task Parameters](#what-are-the-parameters-for-each-task) to customize your tasks.
  - [Inspect](#how-do-i-inspect-my-watcher) your watcher configuration easily.
  - [List](#how-do-i-list-watchers) your watchers